benmiller314/cdm2022spring/plans/lesson-19.md

 Jot down some notes.

+EXT: Finished and waiting for others?
+Start working on two lists: make two quick lists (just about a minute each):
+1. Questions I have about layout (or responsive design)
+2. Things I've learned about layout (or responsive design)

 ## 3. Gathering criteria (20-30 min)
 Primed now by that writing and thinking, I'm going to ask you to get in groups and brainstorm in pursuit of baseline and aspirational criteria for this unit.